enarx/enarx/.github/ISSUE_TEMPLATE/conferences.md

 ---
-name: Conferences
+name: Conference
-about: tracking conferences with issues
+about: Submit a conference for the Enarx project to present at.
 title: Event name - date
 labels: conferences
 assignees: ''